Sanglorian/orcus/Orcus Rulebook - current.md

 **Staggered:** A creature is staggered when its current HP are half or fewer its maximum HP.
 **Streak:** The player characters complete a streak every two encounters they face without stopping for a long rest.

-**Adventurer (tier):** Characters, creatures, items, powers, etc. that are between levels 1 and 10 are in the adventurer tier.
-**Prestige (tier):** Characters, creatures, items, powers, etc. that are between levels 11 and 20 are in the prestige tier.

-**Sleight of Hand (skill):** A skill used for picking pockets and disabling traps.
-**Streetsmarts (skill):** A skill used for operating in urban environments, gathering information and blending into crowds.
-**Endure (skill):** A skill used for enduring heat and cold and shaking off poison and disease.
+### Powers

+**Arc (area of effect):** An arc originates from a particular square and goes outwards the same number of squares on either side.
+**Far (range):** A power with a Far range originates from a square some number of squares from the user of the power.
 **Near (range):** A power with a Near range originates from the user of the power.
-**Far (range):** A power with a Far range originates from a square some number of squares from the user of the power.
-**Arc (area of effect):** An arc originates from a particular square and goes outwards the same number of squares on either side.
+**Refresh:** If a monster uses a refresh power, it is not available to use again right away.
+Each time the monster takes a turn, a die is rolled and if a certain number appears (as specified in the power) then the power is available again.
+**Shunt (unwilling movement):** A shunt moves the creature in any direction, unlike a pull which must bring them closer or a push which must take them further away.
+**Unwilling movement:** Unwilling movement is any of three forms of movement forced on a creature: pushes, pulls and shunts.

+### Actions

 **Immediate actions:** These are actions that must be performed in other creatures’ turns, not your own, once a trigger is satisfied.
 They come in two forms: **counters,** which happen during the action that triggered them, and **reacts,** which happen after.
 **Dash (action):** A move action in which you move up to your speed +2, but you provoke opportunity attacks, grant combat advantage and suffer an attack penalty.

+### Conditions and statuses

 **Controlled (condition):** The creature is under the control of another.
 **Immobile (condition):** The creature cannot willingly leave its current space.

-**Unwilling movement:** Unwilling movement is one of three forms of movement forced on a creature: pushes, pulls and shunts.
-**Shunt (unwilling movement):** A shunt moves the creature in any direction, unlike a pull which must bring them closer or a push which must take them further away.

-**Extended challenge:** A challenge that requires multiple skill checks to overcome, not just one.
-An extended challenge will identify how many successes are required to succeed at the overall task; typically, these must be achieved before three failures.
+**Incorporeal:** A creature that is incorporeal takes half damage on all attacks.

 ### Incantations
 **Incantation:** A kind of spell that takes time and material components to cast.